Icinga/icingaweb2/doc/installation.md

 ### <a id="installing-from-package-example"></a> Installing Icinga Web 2

 You can install Icinga Web 2 by using your distribution's package manager to install the `icingaweb2` package.
 Below is a list with examples for various distributions.
-The additional package `icingacli` is necessary for being able to follow further steps in this guide.
+The additional package `icingacli` is necessary on RPM based systems for being able to follow further steps in this guide.
+In DEB based systems, the icingacli binary is included in the icingaweb2 package.

 **Debian and Ubuntu**:
 ````
-apt-get install icingaweb2 icingacli
+apt-get install icingaweb2
 ````
 For Debian wheezy please read the [package repositories notes](#package-repositories-wheezy-notes).